Trovemaster/TROVE/docs/source/kinetic.rst

 Although efficient in interfacing TROVE with external KEO constructors, the latter scheme "External Numerical Taylor-type" has a few disadvantages:

 - The 1D basic expansion types must be implemented in TROVE, which reduces its flexibility.
 - When representing as sum-of-products, TROVE treats it as a Tylor-type expansion of a given order :math:`N_{\rm kin}` (defined with ``KinOrder``).
 The number of expansion terms grows very quickly with the varying of the expansion types.
 In the case of the H\ :sub:`2`\ CS , the formal expansion order of the KEO terms in Eq. :eq:`e-G-H2CS` (``KinOrder``) was 15 (i.e. :math:`n+l+m+o+p+q`).
 This was necessary to incorporate all the terms in the exact KEO of this molecule using the basic terms from the tables above.
 With this order, the number of the formal expansion terms in TROVE was 74613 (see card ``Ncoeff`` in ``kineti.chk``) fr each KEO term :math:`G_{\lambda,\lambda'}`  and TROVE needed to allocated all of them, even though the actual number of non-zero terms was much smaller, only 208.
 That is, it is expensive.
-It should be noted that once inputed into the TROVE pipeline, with the ``sparse`` representation, TROVE will only work with 208 terms, but initially it would need to assume all 74613.
+It should be noted that once inputted into the TROVE pipeline, with the ``sparse`` representation, TROVE will only work with 208 terms, but initially it would need to assume all 74613.

-Ideally, we would like to have a similar functionality of the "External Numerical Taylor-type", but with more flexibility in constructing KEO and also in the way it is inputed.
+Ideally, we would like to have a similar functionality of the "External Numerical Taylor-type", but with more flexibility in constructing KEO and also in the way it is inputted.
 In response to these requirements, the ``BASIC-FUNCTION`` feature has been introduced.